tapfortap/Documentation/PhoneGap.md

 ```

 #### prepareInterstitial()
-This prepares the interstial ad type.
-This method only needs to be called once,
+This prepares the interstitial ad type.
+This method will pre-fetch an interstitial so when
-after the interstitial is shown we automatically prepare another one for you.
+showInterstitial() is called, the interstitial is shown with no delay.
+This is only useful for preparing
+the very first interstitial. showInterstitial() automatically prepares the next interstitial.

 Usage: